in

 Low Salt Breakfast Options

-Even though most of the foods that are rich in sodium taste incredibly delicious, still they do more harm than provide benefit.
-As much as we love salted peanuts or French fries it must be better to stay away from such foods.
+Even though most of the foods that are rich in sodium taste incredibly delicious, they still do more harm than provide benefit.
+As much as we love salted peanuts or French fries, it is better to stay away from such foods.

-Nowadays, the consumption of sodium-rich foods has risen to its peak and so has the number of medical disorders associated with its high intake.
+Nowadays, the consumption of sodium-rich foods has risen to its peak, and so has the number of medical disorders associated with their high intake.

 So, you may want to think twice before reaching for that bag of chips.